 The cost of living in Columbus is one of the city’s biggest drawcards, and new arrivals will be glad to know that they can get more bang for their buck here than in many other major US cities.
-Housing, healthcare, and transport all come in below the national average, while groceries and utilities hover close to the US norm.
+Housing, healthcare, and transport all come in below the national average, and groceries and utilities are close to the US norm.

 Cost of accommodation in Columbus